Tom Barrett (riding mechanic): Rule changes

 After this accident, rules were changed so that mechanics no longer rode in the cars during the race.
 Barrett's untimely death must thus have saved many lives and injuries in motor racing.
 However the requirement for two seats in sports car racing classes has been retained to this day.

 Legacy

-Barrett's grand-daughter appeared on the BBC Television programme Antiques Road Show in May 2018, with a suitcase of memorabilia from his racing years.
+Barrett's granddaughter appeared on the BBC Television programme Antiques Road Show in May 2018, with a suitcase of memorabilia from his racing years.